Xanguard API Docs

 502Upstream resolve failed"Failed to resolve @handle"

-503Service / scrape / B2B database temporarily unavailable"Service temporarily unavailable"
+503Service temporarily unavailable"Service temporarily unavailable"

 Limits: REST requests are not per-second rate-limited, but the enforced limits are your plan's handle ceiling (max_handles403), a 64 KB request-body cap, and 5 concurrent WebSocket connections per key.
 High-volume consumers should use the WebSocket rather than polling REST.